 Last updated on October 9th, 2023

-The Gb chord is a less commonly known chord when first learning to play guitar.
+The Bb chord is a less commonly known chord when first learning to play guitar.
 The lowercase ‘b’ represents a flat, meaning the note indicated is lowered by a half step.

-If you look up how to play a Gb chord (G flat), this might come up as a barre chord on the 2nd fret, starting on the 6th string.
+If you look up how to play a Bb chord (B flat), this might come up as a barre chord on the first fret, starting on the 5th string.
 This can be a difficult chord for a beginner, but there are many different ways you can play this chord on the guitar.

-This post covers 15 ways to play a Gb chord on guitar which you can start to incorporate into your playing.
+This post covers 15 ways to play a Bb chord on guitar which you can start to incorporate into your playing.
+Grab your guitar and let’s get started!

-For example, the Gb Major chord has the chord tones Gb, Bb, and Db.
+For example, the Bb Major chord has the chord tones Bb, D, and F.

 Here is the formula for Major chords below.

 In contrast, minor triad chords contain the chord tones 1, b3, and 5.
-For example, a Gb minor chord would have the notes Gb, A, and Db.
-However, we will only be covering the different Major chord variations in this post.
+For example, the Bb minor chord would contain the chord tones Bb, Db, and F. However, we will only be covering the different Major chord variations in this post.

 Now that you know what notes belong to the chord structure let’s look at how to read the chord charts.